-Intuitive collaboration is the bedrock of conversation and working together and understanding how we can apply this intuition to the complexity of mixed reality is crucial.
+Intuitive collaboration is the bedrock of conversation, working together and understanding how we can apply this intuition to the complexity of mixed reality is crucial.
 If we can not only recreate sharing experiences in mixed reality but supercharge them, it will be a paradigm shift for the future of work.
-Designing for shared experiences in mixed reality is new and exciting space — and we’re only at the beginning.
+Designing for shared experiences in mixed reality is new and exciting space—and we’re only at the beginning.

 Get started building shared experiences

-- Match-making: Ability to create sessions, advertise session, and discover and invite specific people, both locally and remotely to join your session.
+- Match-making: Ability to create sessions, advertise sessions, discover and invite specific people, both locally and remotely to join your session.